 Anyone who receives a product from you is a customer or client.
-The customer needs something from you, and hopefully, they get it from you.
+The customer needs something from you, and ideally, they receive it.

-Unfortunately, what the customer needs may not match what the customer gets from you.
-That spells "dissatisfied customer" or maybe "lost customer."
-Finding ways to determine if they are satisfied with what you give them is imperative.
+Unfortunately, the customer’s needs may not align with what they receive from you.
+That spells “dissatisfied customer” or maybe “lost customer.”
+Determining whether they are satisfied with what you give them is imperative.
 That will help your career or your business.

 Truth Tables